Anthony Elanga: Newcastle United

 On 11 July 2025, Elanga joined Newcastle United for a reported £55 million transfer fee.
 On 16 August, he made his debut for the club in a 0–0 draw against Aston Villa in the league.
+He scored his first goal in a 3–1 away defeat against Manchester City in the EFL Cup semi-final second leg on 4 February 2026.
+A month later, on 18 March, he netted a brace in a 7–2 away defeat against Barcelona in the Champions League round of 16.
+However, despite making 32 Premier League appearances in his debut season, he failed to score a league goal.

 International career

-Elanga was eligible to play for Sweden, Cameroon or England at international level.
-He has represented Sweden at under-17, under-19, under-21 and senior levels.
+Elanga was eligible to play for Sweden, Cameroon, or England at international level.
+He has represented Sweden at under-17, under-19, under-21, and senior levels.

 Elanga played five times for the Sweden under-17 team and scored two goals, both against France in the 2019 UEFA European Under-17 Championship.
 He played his first game for the Sweden under-21 team and scored one goal in a friendly against Finland on 3 June 2021.

 Elanga chose to represent Sweden at a senior level, citing being born and having spent the majority of his life there, as well as the country meaning a lot to him as the reasons behind his decision.
 He was named in the international squad of Janne Andersson for the World Cup qualifiers against the Czech Republic in March 2022, where he also made his debut as a late-game substitute.

 Elanga scored his first goal at senior international level on 5 June 2022 in a 1–2 loss against Norway in a 2022–23 UEFA Nations League B game.

+He scored a goal in Sweden's winning game in the play off finals for the 2026 World Cup against Poland on 31 March 2026.

+On 12 May 2026, Elanga was named in the Sweden squad for the 2026 FIFA World Cup.
+During the tournament's group stage, he scored in the 59th minute of a match against the Netherlands.
+In the final group match against Japan on 25 June 2026, Elanga scored Sweden's crucial equalizer in a 1–1 draw, securing the team's qualification for the knockout stage (Round of 32).

+Personal life

+Elanga is a native speaker of Swedish and English, having moved to England at age 12.
+Thanks to his Cameroonian heritage, he speaks decent French.

+His father, Joseph Elanga, is a Cameroonian former professional footballer.
+He represented the Cameroon national football team and was included in the nation's squad for the 1998 FIFA World Cup in France.
+A defender, Joseph Elanga played for Canon Yaoundé, Malmö FF, as well as clubs in Greece and Denmark.

+His mother, Daniella Elanga, is also a former footballer who represented the Cameroon women's national football team.